 FRYAR'S CREEK.

-The following letter appeared in the "Geelong Advertiser," and is stated to be furnished by a very respectable correspondent:-
+The following letter appeared in the "Geelong Advertiser," and is stated to be furnished by a very respectable correspondent:

-A month's ojourn on Fryar's Creek has given me a deep insight into the morale of the diggings, and opened up scenes that I could not have anticipated during the rosy days when the wonders of Ballarat first flushed our imaginations with the prospect of vast fields of illimitable wealth.
-At Ballarat there was peace, unity, and security, but at Fryar's Creek these desirable qualities are reversel, and quarrels, dissentions, bloodshed, and danger of the direct description reigns supreme.
-The government is palsied, whilst the ill doer runs on a career of unchecked crime and rapide, or at the most is checked by an occasional pistol shot, or similar whilst the in doer runs on a career of uncheeked crime and rapide, or at the most is checked by an occasional pistol shot, or similar act of summary justice, responded to by a groan, and the effect manifested next morning by blood stains, when a few observations are bandied about from ient to tent that a man was shot, and no more is heard of the matter.
+A month's sojourn on Fryar's Creek has given me a deep insight into the morale of the diggings, and opened up scenes that I could not have anticipated during the rosy days when the wonders of Ballarat first flushed our imaginations with the prospect of vast fields of illimitable wealth.
+At Ballarat there was peace, unity, and security, but at Fryar's Creek these desirable qualities are reverse1, and quarrels. dissensions, bloodshed, and danger of the direst description reigns supreme.
+The government is palsied, whilst the ill doer runs on a career of unchecked crime and rapine, or at the most is checked by an occasional pistol shot, or similar act of summary justice, responded to by a groan, and the effect manifested next morning by blood stains, when a few observations are bandied about from tent to tent that a man was shot, and no more is heard of the matter.
 A surgeon is called in to attend a wounded man, no questions are asked, the fee is paid, and if the man die, he is disposed of.
-I speak from experience, and fearlessly say that in retiring to rest the same precautions are necessary, and reprove to as though one were in the heart of an enemy's are had recourse to, as though or ewere in the heart of an enemy's country, and feared a midnight onslaught-tuns and pistols are loaded-sentinels appointed for the nightly watch, and intruders at their peril are warned to stand off; and if wild justice be occasionally executed, the evil cannot be imputed to those who stand in desence of selves and their hard-carned treasures, but to the necessity of the time, and the laxity of the ruling powers.
+I speak from experience, and fearlessly say that in retiring to rest the same precautions are necessary, and are had recourse to, as though one were in the heart of an enemy's country, and feared a midnight onslaught-suns and pistols are loaded-sentinels appointed for the nightly watch, and intruders at their peril are warned to stand off; and if wild justice be occasionally executed, the evil cannot be imputed to those who stand in defence of selves and their hard-earned treasures but to the sionally executed, the evil cannot be imputed to those who stand in defence of selves and their hard-earned treasures, but to the nein detence of serves and their narm-earned treasures, but to the necessity of the ine, and the laxity of the ruling powers.
 Such a state of things cannot endure long.
-If the ordinary routine o' justice be unequal to the emergency, resort will be had to that which is commensurate to the orcasion-that resort is a terrible one-but it is now coolly asked by many, whether it would not be better to establish a Lynch law than to allow thieves a plenary impunity.
-So far is the necessity of Lynch law felt, that I am satisfied if it So far is the necessity of Lynch law left, that I am satisfied it it were propounded by any influential man on the diggings, it would be hailed with acclamation.
-Men have been stopped and rified on the high road at mid-day, and I, standing with three other men, saw a man seized, his arms pinioned, and his pockets emptied, without during to assist him; so numerous were the associates of the thickets robbing him.
-The yield in this locality is greatly adminished the water is exhausted, the heat coursessive had ever diminished, the water is exhausted, the heat oppressive, bad eyes and sore fiesh prevalent, and numbers of people are daily leaving
+If the ordinary routine of justice be unequal to the emergency, resort will be had to that which is commensurate to the occasion-that resort is a terrible one-but it is now coully asked by many, whether it would not be better to it is now coolly asked by many, whether it would not be better to establish a Lynch law than to allow thieves a plenary impunity.
+So far is the necessity of Lynch law felt, that I am satisfied if it were propounded by any influential man on the diggings, it would be hailed with acclamation.
+Men have been stopped and rifled on the high road at mid-day, and I, standing with three other men, saw a man seized, his arms pinioned, and his pockets empiled, without derive to assist him a samumerous were the assessings of without during to assist him; so numerous were the associates of the thieves robbing him.
+The yield in this locality is greatly diminished, the water is exhausted, the heat oppressive, bad eyes and sore flesh prevalent, and numbers of perple are daily leaving